Miredgjy/cg-site/_pages/pages/documentation/included-with-pages.md

 * An automatic deployment mechanism for static site assets and [supported site engines]({{site.baseurl}}/pages/documentation/supported-site-engines).
 * Web-based configuration and access to preview builds.
 * Premade templates for your sites, in addition to the many sites you can copy in creating your site.
-All templates now have Netlify CMS support built in, allowing content creators to make site changes without requiring extensive html, CSS, or YAML experience.
+All templates now have Decap CMS support built in, allowing content creators to make site changes without requiring extensive html, CSS, or YAML experience.
 * Automatically adds additional request headers to improve site security.
   * `Strict-Transport-Security max-age=31536000; preload;`
   * `X-Frame-Options "SAMEORIGIN";`